Colorado man charged in Wichita chase, crash from October, 2021 - NewsBreak

 KKTV

+Woman suspected of stealing a dog in Pueblo West and selling it

-PUEBLO COUNTY, Colo.
-(KKTV) - Authorities in Pueblo County shared a photo of a suspected gas thief on Monday.
-A photo of the suspect can be viewed at the top and bottom of this article.
-The alleged crime happened at a Pueblo West business, where authorities say the suspect was seen siphoning gas from an underground tank.
+PUEBLO WEST, Colo.
+(KKTV) - Authorities in Pueblo West are asking for help with identifying a suspected dog thief.
+A photo of the suspect is at the top and bottom of this article.
+The Pueblo County Sheriff’s Office believe she stole the dog and sold it to someone else.
+Thankfully, the dog has been returned to the original owner.

-Two men accused of nearly killing Pueblo citizen and police officers before police chase through the city

-PUEBLO, Colo.
-(KRDO) -- New details are coming to light after multiple armed men led Pueblo Police on a dangerous chase last Friday evening.
-According to court documents obtained by 13 Investigates, 19-year-old Michael Bundy and 26-year-old Ted Heredia are accused of firing four shots at a Pueblo citizen who chased them from his garage.
-The post Two men accused of nearly killing Pueblo citizen and police officers before police chase through the city appeared first on KRDO.

 KWCH.com